Sheffield Ski Village: Facilities

 The first slope at the ski village opened in October 1988.
 The ski village proved popular and by the end of 1990 the ski village had 8 slopes.
 During 1991 to 1994 the ski village underwent a significant re-design - adding a ski lodge, bar and shops.
 The slopes were also re-designed during this period to add a half pipe and moguls.
 In subsequent years additional facilities were added including an aerials water ramp and a toboggan run.

 In addition to the Ski Village slopes there was a ten pin bowling alley, quad biking, laser tag and a downhill biking track designed by Steve Peat.
 Ski Village Bowling housed a state of the art ten pin bowling alley which opened in 2009.
 The full sized ten pin bowling lanes were built with Brunswick technology.

 Activities

-The Sheffield Sharks Ski Club met at Sheffield Ski Village on Saturday mornings and Thursday evenings.
-The club was formed in 1990 to promote children's skiing, both at recreational and competitive levels.
-In 2004, the club became the CCPR UK Sports Club of the Year.
-The club was run on a voluntary basis by an elected committee of parents, with a dedicated team of instructors.
-Older members had the opportunity to become ski instructors themselves, and often instructed the younger children on the Saturday sessions.

-Sharks Ski Club continues to thrive but now meets at Xscape, Castleford on Saturday mornings from 9-11 am.

-The Sheffield Ski Village was also one of the main training grounds for the Yorkshire Freestyle Squad and many professional freestyle skiers, such as James Woods and Katie Summerhayes.
+The Sheffield Ski Village was one of the main training grounds for the Yorkshire Freestyle Squad and many professional freestyle skiers, such as James Woods and Katie Summerhayes.
 Other significant British athletes who trained at Sheffield Ski Village include Ellie Koyander (Women's Moguls, 2010 Winter Olympics) and Paddy Graham (Pro freeskier sponsored by Red Bull.)
-Most of the former were also active members of the Sheffield Sharks Ski Club during their childhood and early teenage years.